-After two months of ownwership, Bryn Davies takes a look at bmw’s big adventure sports bike to see if it’s worth the cash
+After two months of ownership, Bryn Davies takes a look at BMW’s big adventure sports bike to see if it’s worth the cash

 In the last issue of Adventure Bike Rider magazine, my long-term review piece was about me welcoming the BMW S 1000 XR to the family.
 I took delivery of the bike just before we went to print, so I didn’t have too much time to get to grips with the machine or indeed do anything else on it other than ride back and forth to work.